Heartbreak Anniversary

-"Heartbreak Anniversary" is a song by American singer-songwriter Giveon.
+"Heartbreak Anniversary" is a song by the American singer and songwriter Giveon.
 It was released on February 21, 2020, as the second single from his debut EP, Take Time (2020).
-Written from the perspective of a friend of Giveon's, the downtempo piano ballad finds him singing about the date of a breakup, reminiscing and grieving about a love gone wrong.
-The song became a sleeper hit, garnering chart success in early 2021, with a music video subsequently being released, and the song was sent to US radio, in March 2021.
-It reached number one in Malaysia and Singapore.
+Written from the perspective of a friend of Giveon's, the downtempo ballad finds him singing about the date of a breakup, reminiscing and grieving about a love gone wrong.
+The song became a sleeper hit, gaining initial chart success in early 2021.
+A music video for the song was later released, and the song was sent to US radio in March 2021.
+It reached number one in Malaysia and Singapore, and number sixteen on the US Billboard Hot 100.

 "Heartbreak Anniversary" was also included on Giveon's compilation album, When It's All Said and Done...
-Take Time, released in March 2021.
-The song has been certified 4× platinum by the Recording Industry Association of America (RIAA).
+Take Time, which was released in March 2021.
+The song has since been certified 4× platinum by the Recording Industry Association of America (RIAA).